alexbinary/SQLite.swiftly/project.md

 ### With ease

-Ease of use is one of the main design goal, and is obtained with the following design choices.
+Ease of use is one of the main design goal, and is obtained with design choices desribed below.

 First, the details of the C-style API available on iOS are hidden away, as well as low level technical considerations such as pointers and state machines.
-Programmer interract with the system using APIs that let them express their intent rather than manage technical details.
+Programmers interract with the system using APIs that let them express their intent rather than manage technical details.

 Second, the APIs exposed respect [Swift's API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).